 We found parking at the Visitor’s Center, and stopped first for lunch at a recommended pizza joint right down the street, called Upper Crust Pizza, which was very good.

 This was a great location to begin our tour.
-It was directly next to San Miguel Chapel, which is the oldest Church in the U.S.A.
+It is directly next to San Miguel Chapel, the oldest Church in the U.S.A.
 Mass was in session, so we took a quick peak inside.

-Directly across the street, was the De Vargas Street House, the oldest house in the US, believed to have been first built around 1650.
-There were pictures of its crumbled exterior, which was rebuilt many times over the years.
+Directly across the street, is the De Vargas Street House, the oldest house in the US, built around 1650.
+There are pictures of its crumbled exterior, which was rebuilt many times over the years.
 We were able to enter a portion of the renovated home, restored as it would have looked in the 1600’s.

 Next we walked down the block to the Loretto Chapel, home of the mysterious staircase.
-It was here that the Sisters of the Chapel prayed to St Joseph to find a solution to their seating problem back in 1878, when a mysterious man appeared and built a staircase to the loft with 360 degree turns, no support beam, and constructed entirely of wooden pegs.
-After completion, the builder completely disappeared, without payment and was never found.
+It was here that the Sisters of the Chapel prayed to St Joseph to find a solution to their seating problem back in 1878.
+A mysterious man appeared and built a staircase to the loft with 360 degree turns, no support beam, and constructed entirely of wooden pegs.
+After completion, the builder completely disappeared, and was never found.
 Was it St. Joseph himself answering their prayers?
 It is definitely a sight to not to be missed!

-We stopped to enjoy Santa Fe Plaza, still the heart of the city after 400 years, where tourists and locals alike gather to enjoy the sights and sounds of the area.
+We stopped to enjoy Santa Fe Plaza, still the heart of the city after 400 years.
+Tourists and locals alike gather to enjoy the sights and sounds of the area.

-We strolled along the sidewalk of the Palace of Governors, where local artisans had their crafts for sale underneath the shade of the building.
-This building is now a National Registered Landmark, but was constructed early in the 17th century for the Spanish government, and boasts that it is the “oldest continuously occupied public building in the United States.”
-It currently houses the New Mexico History Museum.
+We strolled along the sidewalk of the Palace of Governors.
+Local artisans have their crafts for sale underneath the shade of the building.
+This building is now a National Registered Landmark.
+However, it was constructed early in the 17th century for the Spanish government.
+It is the “oldest continuously occupied public building in the United States,” and currently houses the New Mexico History Museum.

-We got a picture of this Cathedral from the street, which was very beautiful, reminiscent of a miniature Notre Dame Cathedral in Paris.
+We got a picture of this Cathedral from the street, which is very beautiful.
+It is reminiscent of a miniature Notre Dame Cathedral in Paris.
 We decided to call it a day, so we didn’t actually see the interior of the Church.